 The ISO 45001:2018 Occupational Health and Safety (OH&S) standard was released early in 2018.
 The international standard sets the requirements for an occupational health and safety management system (OH&SMS).
 It consists of 10 top-level clauses, which break down into many sub-clauses that define hundreds of individual requirements.
 A successful ISO 45001:2018 implementation requires organizations to fulfil the seven auditable clauses (4-10) and meet their customer and applicable governing and legal requirements.

-ISO 45001 internal audit, an essential clause of certification
+ISO 45001 audit checklist, an essential clause of certification

 An essential clause certification-seekers must satisfy Clause 9.2: Internal Audit, which states that an organization must conduct internal audits on a scheduled basis to determine whether the OH&S processes and procedures comply with its OH&SMS, its OH&S policy, and objectives, and the standards’ requirements.
-The purpose of the internal audit is to provide objective assurance that your governance, risk management, and internal control processes are operating at an optimal level.
+As consultants at Edara Systems say, the purpose of the ISO internal audit is to provide objective assurance that your governance, risk management, and internal control processes are operating at an optimal level.

 Your organization must run internal audits at planned intervals to uncover information on whether the OH&SMS complies with:

 - OH&SMS organizational requirements (this includes the OH&S policy and objectives)